01491 825000

 The Stranger

-★★★★★ “lustrously beautiful and superbly realised modern take on the Camus classic” - Guardian
+★★★★★ “lustrously beautiful and superbly realised modern take on the Camus classic” - Guardian.

 In 1930s Algiers, a detached man drifts through life until a sudden act of violence places him under scrutiny.
 A stark, black and white adaptation of The Stranger, exploring indifference, identity and the tensions of colonial society.